trevinbrooks/pearlarr/README.md

 ## How SeaDexArr chooses a release

 SeaDexArr performs a number of cuts to get to a single best release for you.
+First, it will filter out all torrents that have any tags as defined in ``ignore_tags``.
-First, it will filter out all torrents coming from trackers that haven't been specified (if you haven't been more granular, this will be all public trackers and potentially all private trackers; see ``trackers``).
+Then, it will filter out all torrents coming from trackers that haven't been specified (if you haven't been more granular, this will be all public trackers and potentially all private trackers; see ``trackers``).
 Then, if you only want public torrents (``public_only``), it will filter out anything from a private tracker.
 Next, if you only want to grab releases marked by SeaDex as "best" (``want_best``), it will down-select any torrents marked as "best", as long as there's at least one.
 Finally, if you want dual audio (``prefer_dual_audio``), it will down-select any dual-audio torrents, as long as there's at least one.
 If this is instead set to ``False``, it will do the opposite, filtering out any dual-audio torrents (so long as there's at least one not tagged as dual-audio).
 By doing this, SeaDexArr should generally find a single best torrent, though if you're in interactive mode (``interactive``) and there are multiple options that match your criteria, it will give you an option to select one (or multiple).